 1. Full Nodes

 In order to completely validate transactions and blocks against the network’s consensus rules, a full node keeps the complete blockchain.
-Furthermore, complete nodes are essential for dispersing this information around the network and guaranteeing the prompt and effective distribution of new blocks and transactions.
+Furthermore, complete nodes are essential for dispersing this information around the network interfaces and guaranteeing the prompt and effective distribution of new blocks and transactions.
 However, full nodes often refrain from recommending fresh blocks to be added to the blockchain.

 Furthermore, full nodes are important for blockchain network governance.
 The decision of complete nodes to accept or reject proposed protocol upgrades or changes becomes a potent consensus signal.